EvoCasagrande/n8n-workflow-automation/lead-capture-automation/README.md

-# Lead Capture Automation
+# 🧲 Lead Capture Automation (n8n)

-## Overview
-This automation captures leads from a form submission and processes them automatically.

-The workflow receives form data via webhook, formats the information, stores it in Google Sheets and sends a notification email to the team.

-## Workflow

-1. Webhook receives form submission
+## 🚀 What this automation does
+Automatically captures leads from forms or websites, stores them in Google Sheets, and sends instant notifications.

+## ⚙️ How it works
+1. A user submits a form or triggers a webhook
-2. Data is formatted using field mapping
+2. Lead data is captured automatically
-3. Lead information is stored in Google Sheets
+3. Data is stored in Google Sheets (or CRM)
-4. Notification email is sent automatically
+4. A notification email is sent instantly

-## Use Case

-Businesses that collect leads from website forms and want to automate lead storage and notifications.
+## 💼 Business value
+- Never lose a potential customer
+- Eliminate manual data entry
+- Centralize all leads in one place
+- Respond faster to new inquiries

+## 🎯 Ideal for
+- Marketing agencies
+- Freelancers
+- Small businesses
+- Landing pages / funnels

-## Technologies
+## 🛠️ Tech stack
 - n8n
+- Google Sheets
 - Webhooks
-- Google Sheets
-- Gmail
+- Email (Gmail / SMTP)

+## 📸 Workflow preview
+(See screenshot included in this repository)

+## 📩 Want this for your business?
+I can set up this automation for your business in less than 48 hours.
+Contact me!